blgm/karma-buble-preprocessor/README.md

 ## Purpose
 The preprocessor will use [Bublé](http://buble.surge.sh/guide/) to transpile JavaScript ES2015+ format into ES5 format suitable for older browsers.
-Bublé is still experimental, and this preprocessor will aim to be forward looking in relation to Bublé versions.
+Bublé is still experimental, and this preprocessor will aim for compatibility with the latest Bublé version.

 ## License
 See [LICENSE.md](LICENSE.md)